Charawey-X/alx-backend-storage/0x00-MySQL_Advanced/README.md

 13. Write a SQL script that creates a stored procedure ComputeAverageWeightedScoreForUsers that computes and store the average weighted score for all students.
 Requirements:

-    Procedure ComputeAverageWeightedScoreForUsers is not taking any input.Tips:
+    Procedure ComputeAverageWeightedScoreForUsers is not taking any input.
+Tips:

     [Calculate-Weighted-Average](https://www.wikihow.com/Calculate-Weighted-Average)